grisner/js-concepts/README.md

 ## react-update-array
 Had some problems with handling arrays in a React form, so I needed to strip away all the other stuff to see what I was doing.

+## react-jest
+Needed to isolate some concepts around a react-jest-test.
+This one could be even smaller, I just copied a few files from another project.